Community Investments Office

 Technical Assistance

-Technical assistance is being provided by the Environmental Protection Network (EPN), a national nonprofit that leverages the expertise of more than 700 former US EPA alumni volunteers and regionally-deployed community outreach associates.
+Technical assistance is being provided by the Environmental Protection Network (EPN), a national nonprofit that leverages the expertise of more than 700 former U.S. EPA alumni volunteers and regionally deployed community outreach associates.
+Submit an intake form.

 Community Reviewers